 Learn 3 different versions of Man of Constant Sorrow, which are all shown on this page.
-We recommend that you get started with the Scruggs style version, where you’ll learn basic roll pattern and left hand articulations like slides, hammer-ons, and pull-offs.
-Next, move on to the Melodic arrangement to learn how to play the melody for Man of Constant Sorrow using scales and up the next positions.
+We recommend that you get started with the Scruggs style version, where you’ll learn basic roll pattern and left-hand articulations like slides, hammer-ons, and pull-offs.
+Next, move on to the Bluesy arrangement of Man of Constant Sorrow.
 Lastly, you can check out the Backup arrangement, which shows you how to play behind others while they are soloing.

 Use the Tunefox Lick Switcher to explore improvisation and creativity inside the Man of Constant Sorrow tablatures.
 The Lick Switcher will allow you to create your own arrangement using pre-built licks that are handmade by professional musicians.
 To use the Lick Switcher, click on the text above specific measures that says "Original Measure" and select between a variety of new licks for that measure.
 You'll find that there are different style licks such as Scruggs, Melodic, Jazz, and more.
 At the bottom of your page you'll also find a button that says "Shuffle Licks."
 Click this button and watch the licks randomly shuffle throughout the song.

 Be sure to check out all of the great learning tools that Tunefox has to offer such as "Hide Notes", "Memory Train", and "Speed Up".
 These tools can be found in the "Tools" menu at the bottom right of your screen.
 Want to learn some of Man of Constant Sorrow by ear?
 Use "Hide Notes" to hide some or all of the notes in the tablature.
 Once you’re finished learning with the tab use the "Memory Train" tool to commit the song to memory.
 Then practice with "Speed Up" to improve your technique and speed in no time.